sp1nnek0p/Poker/readme.md

 - Improve the Dealer to be more realistic in the Poker class
 - Improve the main loop, to ask if you would like to play agianst the computer.
 - Display the Name of the Player then the hand and then the result as >"Mark -> 2♥ 2♣ 3♦ 3♥ 3♠ -> Full House"
+- Display the winners name between the CPU and Player